 is a group of Porto-based graphic designers.
 Their website is a combination of fluorescent colors, textures, media and effects so hectic that you can’t help but surrender yourself to it.
 But there is a method behind this madness.
 Their vibrant, contemporary design with color-saturated, maximalist style has attracted a wide range of commissions.
 Today, the Royal Studio fluctuates in size between the founder, João Castro, taking on solo projects to working with 20+ collaborators at a time.
 At the Creative Camp workshop, you’ll be able to work with The Royal Studio for the city of Abrantes, bringing more color and crazy design ideas for the locals.

-is a video channel and a print magazine aiming to inform and celebrate everything about film photography in the digital age.
-Created by George Muncey, a 22-year-old portrait and contemporary landscape photographer.
-He has started taking photos when he was only eleven, by the time he was fifteen he was working in a photography studio.
-His hugely successful YouTube channel inspired a Facebook group that was made for viewers to post their images and get feedback, which later grew into a “Negative Feedback” zineissued now quarterly.
+is a video channel and print magazine created by George Muncey, a 22-year-old portrait and contemporary landscape photographer.
+Their work aims to inform and celebrate film photography in the digital age.
+He started taking photos when he was only eleven, by the time he was fifteen he was working in a photography studio.
+His hugely successful YouTube channel inspired a Facebook group that was created for viewers to post their images and get feedback, which later evolved into a “Negative Feedback” magazine issued quarterly.
 George is the person who can answer all your questions about analog photography and large format cameras.

 is a publisher based in Oslo, Norway.
 Started blogging aged eight, five years later, she was internationally recognized as “the world’s youngest editor-in-chief," of youth culture magazine “Recens” Paper.
 As she turned 18 Elise resigned from her position as editor of “Recens” to make space for a new generation of creative youth, and to contribute to a looping creative scene.
 Today she works as a brand consultant, exhibition curator, fashion critic and university lecturer.
 Elise currently also holds the position as editor-in-chief of “Wallet”.
 If you ever wondered how to publish a magazine in between doing homework, you have a chance to ask Elise yourself.